How to Have More Energy & Feel Amazing

 Do not underestimate the power of a good night’s sleep.
 If sleep is low on your priority list, it’s no wonder you lack the energy you desire.

-On average, each person needs 7-8 hours of sleep every night.
+Each person needs 7-8 hours of sleep every night.

 2 | Eat Healthy